What Is Narrative Tense in Academic Writing?

 You can retain the present tense for descriptions that really are timeless, or enduring, such as a building description.
 "The Empire State Building is very tall and rectangular."

-What to watch out with narrative tense
+What to watch out for with narrative tense